qiskit-community/qiskit-nature/docs/getting_started.rst

    the latest version of the Qiskit Nature code more efficiently.

-   Since Qiskit Nature depends on Qiskit, and its latest changes may require new or changed feature from Qiskit, you should first `Install from source` Qiskit by following the instructions here `Qiskit Getting Started <https://qiskit.org/documentation/getting_started.html>`__
+   Since Qiskit Nature depends on Qiskit, and its latest changes may require new or changed features of Qiskit, you should first follow Qiskit's `"Install from source"` instructions here `Qiskit Getting Started <https://qiskit.org/documentation/getting_started.html>`__

    .. raw:: html